Abdul Khaliq Hazara (assassin): Assassination of the King

-Abdul Khaliq returned with a Nagant M1895 loaded with 6 bullets of 7.62×38mmR wrapped in a handkerchief hidden in his pocket.
+Abdul Khaliq returned with a Nagant M1895 loaded with six rounds of 7.62×38mmR wrapped in a handkerchief hidden in his pocket.
 He stood behind Ishaq Sherdel and Mahmood.
 The national flag was lowered and Nadir Shah entered the rose garden.
 He examined the medals table and walked over towards the students.
 Abdul Khaliq reached into his pocket and pulled out the gun, aimed at Nadir Shah and pulled the trigger.
 The first bullet hit Nadir in his mouth, the second shot pierced Nadir's heart, and the third shot cut through one of Nadir's lungs.
 The guards rushed towards Abdul Khaliq and a fourth bullet hit a guard.
 Abdul Khaliq then threw the gun as the guards chased him.